The Bankrate promise

 Accelerated death benefit riders

-If you buy life insurance that includes an accelerated death benefit rider, certain qualifying events will allow you to access some of your death benefit before you pass away.
-For example, you might be able to get accelerated death benefits if you are diagnosed with a terminal illness or a permanent disability.
+If you buy life insurance that includes an ADB, certain qualifying events would allow you to access some of your death benefit before you pass away.
+Each company has its own qualifying events and some include:

-Using accelerated death benefit riders will lower the death benefit on your policy.
-You can use the money when your family needs it, but any death benefits you take early will reduce the amount your beneficiaries receive when you pass away.
+Using accelerated death benefit riders would lower the death benefit on your policy.
+You could use the money when your family needs it, but any death benefits taken early will generally reduce the amount your beneficiaries receive when you pass away.

 Other types of living benefits

 There are additional types of living benefits that can be added to life insurance policies.
 Although this is by no means an exhaustive list, these additional riders are also frequently offered by life insurance companies.